Gout

 How Elfcare can help

-Elfcare’s metabolic and kidney health checks include uric acid testing to help you understand your risk of gout.
+Blood panels: We measure uric acid alongside kidney and metabolic markers (Cystatin C, eGFR, CRP) to identify gout risk and its common companions, such as hypertension and diabetes.
 The process is simple: we take a small blood sample, analyse and share your results in clear, accessible language.

 Summary